-Whether the force used was intended to, or was such as was likely to, caused death or grievous bodily harm?
+Force intended or likely to, caused death or grievous bodily harm?

-The fourth matter to consider is whether the force the defendant used was not intended and was not such as was likely to cause death or grievous bodily harm.
+The fourth matter to consider is whether the force the Defendant used was not intended and was not such as was likely to cause death or grievous bodily harm.

-"Grievous bodily harm" means any bodily injury of such a nature that, if left untreated, would endanger or be likely to endanger life or cause or be likely to cause permanent injury to health.
+'Grievous bodily harm' means any bodily injury of such a nature that, if left untreated, would endanger or be likely to endanger life or cause or be likely to cause permanent injury to health.

-The fact that the force used did cause death or grievous bodily harm is not the point.
-The question is whether it was likely to happen in all the circumstances.
-[In appropriate cases]: And there remains the question whether the prosecution has satisfied you that the defendant intended to kill the complainant or to do him grievous bodily harm?
+The fact that the force used did cause [death or grievous bodily harm] does not determine this matter.
+The question is whether [death or grievous bodily harm] was intended or was likely to happen in all the circumstances.

+[In appropriate cases: And there remains the question whether the prosecution has satisfied you that the Defendant intended to kill the Complainant or to do him/her grievous bodily harm].